JoeHughes9877/JoeHughes9877/README.md

 ## Hi there 👋

 Hi, I'm Joe, a student at Staffordshire University.
-I'm passionate about front-end development and game development, with a focus on Unity, Godot, and building interactive web apps using React.
+I'm passionate about front-end development, with a focus building interactive web apps using React.

 - 🔭 I’m currently working on improving my knowledge of API integration and React by rebuilding my quotes application with new features and enhancements.
-- 🌱 I’m learning React and Godot to expand my skills in front-end development and game development.
+- 🌱 I’m learning React to expand my skills in front-end development and game development.
 - 🤔 I’m looking for opportunities to grow my industry knowledge and connect with others in the field.
 - 📫 How to reach me:
 - Discord: assassin9877